Please or

 There are times however where having the working directory set to the location of the Wrapper binary makes it impossible to run some applications cleanly.
 An example is an application which expects the working directory to be at the root of the file system.
 The only way to run such an application under the Wrapper would be to place the Wrapper binary and scripts in the root directory.
 Not something that most system administrators would want to do.

-To allow such cases, the wrapper.working.dir property was added.
+To allow such exceptional cases, the wrapper.working.dir property was added.
 It is very important to understand exactly how this property works to avoid problems.

 Any and all paths defined in OTHER properties specified either from the command line or within the wrapper.conf file will then be relative to the location specified by the wrapper.working.dir property.